dear6730/cp630-project/project_report.md

 #### R8 Overview

 The IMAD user interface is built using the professional framework SAPUI5.
-(Reference: [https://sapui5.hana.ondemand.com/](https://sapui5.hana.ondemand.com/) Leveraging this powerful UI library allowed us to build cards that were meaningful and attractive with a minimum of development work.
+(Reference: <a href="https://sapui5.hana.ondemand.com/" target="_blank">https://sapui5.hana.ondemand.com/</a>) Leveraging this powerful UI library allowed us to build cards that were meaningful and attractive with a minimum of development work.
 The cards in the framework themselves are JSON-based.
 As a result, this informed much of the data modeling and web services work for the Analytical data.

 From the user's perspective, this is the end point of the ETL process, where the prepared analytical data is loaded into a visual UI.